open-cluster-management-io/enhancements/enhancements/sig-policy/98-long-term-compliance-history/README.md

 - direction - the direction to sort by.
 This defaults to `desc`.
 It can be `asc` or `desc`.
 - event.compliance
 - event.message
 - event.message_includes - a filter for compliance messages that include the following substring.
+Only a single value is supported.
+- event.message_like - a SQL "LIKE" filter for compliance messages.
+The percent sign `%` represents a wildcard of zero or more characters.
+The underscore sign `*` represents a wildcard of a single character.
+For example `%configmaps [%my-configmap%]%` would match any configuration policy compliance message that refers to the configmap `my-configmap`.
 - event.reported_by
 - event.timestamp
 - event.timestamp_after - an RFC 3339 timestamp to indicate only compliance events after this time should be shown.